Reasons to Budget

 It really doesn’t matter how much money you make or whether you are paid hourly or with an enormous salary.
 A budget is the first and most critical step taken towards making your money work for you instead of letting it control you and falling short of your goals.

 If you are not keeping track of every expense that you incur each month, you do not truly know where your money is going.
 Many people believe they know where it goes without keeping track of it through budgeting.
-To those of you who fall into this category, I would like issue a challenge.
+To those of you who fall into this category, I would like to issue a challenge.
 The challenge is to keep a detailed record of your outflows for one month…I’m talking all the way down to the penny.
 I promise you will be surprised and perhaps shocked by how much some of your "small" expenditures add up to by month’s end.

 If you truly want an eye-opening experience, after the first month add up the “small” expenditures and multiply that amount by twelve (12).
 This will give you the expected amount over one year!
 This simple math problem will let you see how much you'll spend over the specified time period.
 What will truly make you sick is seeing how much that same amount would grow to if you invested it at various rates of return.
 Budgeting and tracking what is spent will give you a strong sense of where your money goes and can help you reach your financial goals.